 Section 2.03.
 Purpose and Powers .

-(a) The purposes for which the Trust is created and established are (i) to acquire, hold, invest in Investments, collect and disburse the Trust Property for the benefit of the Certificate Holder and the Finance Parties; (ii) to issue the Certificate , to enter into the Total Return Swap Agreement and to perform its obligations thereunder and to enter into the LLC Agreement and to perform its obligations thereunder; entitled thereto the Trust Property the Collection Account; (v) to sell or otherwise dispose of the Trust Property ; and (vi) to engage in those activities, including entering into that are necessary to accomplish the foregoing or are incidental thereto or connected therewith.
+(a) The purposes for which the Trust is created and established are (i) to acquire, hold, manage and invest in Eligible the Trust Property, including Permitted Investments, and to collect, distribute and disburse the Trust Property for the benefit of the Certificate Holder and subject to the rights of the Finance Parties; (ii) to issue the Certificate and the Notes, to enter into the Facility Agreement, the Total Return Swap Agreement, the Transfer and Auction Agreement, and the Reimbursement and Disclosure Agreement and any amendments, supplements or restatements thereto and to perform its obligations thereunder, to enter into the Facility Agreement and to perform its obligations thereunder and to issue the Notes; (iii) with the proceeds of the issuance of the Notes to purchase the Class B Interest from Bora Bora I pursuant to the Transfer and Auction Agreement and to enter into the G-Future Fiji I LLC Agreement and to perform its obligations thereunder; (iii) with the proceeds of the issuance of the Notes and the Certificate to make a capital contribution to G-Future and to be issued the Class B Member Interest pursuant to the G-Future LLC Agreement; (iv) to hold, manage and distribute to the persons(iv) to acquire, collect, hold, manage, distribute and disburse to the Persons entitled thereto the proceeds from Trust Property remitted to including the remittance of proceeds to and from the Collection Account; (v) to sell or otherwise dispose of the Trust Property including, without limitation, in accordance with Section 3.03 of the Fiji I LLC Agreement and in accordance with Section 6.03 hereof; and (vi) to engage in those activities, including entering into agreements other agreements and any amendments, supplements or restatements to such agreements or any of the foregoing agreements and issuing any other instruments, that are necessary to accomplish the foregoing or are incidental thereto or connected therewith.

-(b) After the issuance of the Notes and the Certificate on the Closing Date, the Trust will not issue additional securities purchase or otherwise acquire any additional securities, loans or other financial instruments other than Investments.
+(b) After the issuance of the Notes and the Certificate on the Closing Date, the Trust will not issue additional securities or, and after the acquisition of the Class B Interest on the Closing Date, the Trust will not purchase or otherwise acquire any additional securities, loans or other financial instruments, other than Eligible Permitted Investments.

-(c) The Trust shall not have power to perform any act or engage in any business whatsoever except for the and any activity reasonably incidental thereto or appropriate therefor.
+(c) The Trust shall not have power to perform any act or engage in any business whatsoever, except for the foregoing activities set forth in this Section 2.03 and any activity reasonably incidental thereto or appropriate therefor.
 Effective as of the date hereof, the Owner Trustee shall have all rights, powers and duties set forth herein and in the Business Trust Act for the sole purpose and to the extent necessary to accomplish the purposes of the Trust as set forth in this Section 2.03.

 Section 2.04.
 Declaration of Trust .
-The Owner Trustee hereby declares that it will hold the Trust Property upon the trusts set forth herein and for the use and benefit of the Certificate Holder and the Finance Parties as herein set forth.
+The Owner Trustee hereby declares that it will hold the Trust Property upon the trusts set forth herein and for the use and benefit of the Certificate Holder and the other parties entitled thereto and subject to the rights of the Finance Parties as herein set forth.
 It is the intention of the parties hereto that the Trust constitute a business trust under the Business Trust Act and that this Agreement constitute the governing instrument of the Trust.
 The Trustee shall file the Certificate of Trust with the Secretary of State of the State of Delaware pursuant to the Business Trust Act.

 Section 2.05.
 Trust Obligations .